-Form A-3A: 2004 Hurricane Season Losses (2007 FHCF Exposure Data)
+Form A-3A: Cumulative Losses from the 2004 Hurricane Season Losses (2007 FHCF Exposure Data)

-A. Provide the percentage of residential zero deductible losses, rounded to four decimal places, and the monetary contribution from Hurricane Charley (2004), Hurricane Frances (2004), Hurricane Ivan (2004), and Hurricane Jeanne (2004) for each affected ZIP Code, individually and in total.
+A. Provide the percentage of total residential zero deductible cumulative losses, rounded to four decimal places, and the monetary contribution from Hurricane Charley (2004), Hurricane Frances (2004), Hurricane Ivan (2004), and Hurricane Jeanne (2004) for each affected ZIP Code, individually and in total.
 Include all ZIP Codes where losses are equal to or greater than \$500,000.